idelfrides/ijpypostgresql/README.md

  ### Contributions

-Maybe WE (me and you) can build the best **Python package for handle data on MySQL DB**  to help other pythpn developers emprove their job.
+Maybe WE (me and you) can build the best **Python package for handle data on postgreSQL DB**  to help other pythpn developers emprove their job.
 So feel free to start a chat or send pull requests.

  ----